Food Safety

 Forms and Facts Sheets:

-1. Complete all sections for mobile in the Food Licence Application Form, ensure appropriate plans are attached.
-Submit to Council either via a Customer Service Centre or email to info@whitsundayrc.qld.gov.au
+• Complete all sections for mobile in the Food Business Licence Application Form, ensuring appropriate plans are attached.
+Plans must include a plan of your vessel and plans of the galley area where food will be stored and prepared.
+Ensure all plans are clearly labelled with fittings and equipment (i.e. hand wash basins, fridges, wash sinks, dishwashers, dry store, cooking equipment, etc).
+Submit to Council either via a Customer Service Centre or email to info@wrc.qld.gov.au

-1. An Environmental Health Officer will conduct a final inspection of your charter vessel.
-If the Environmental Health Officer is satisfied with the premises, the Environmental Health Officer will issue your food licence.
+• An Environmental Health Officer will conduct a final inspection of your charter vessel.
+If the Environmental Health Officer is satisfied with the premises, the Food Business Licence will be issued.
+You are not permitted to prepare or serve any food until you are in receipt of the Food Business Licence.

 Forms and Facts Sheets:

-• Food businesses that provide food to vulnerable (i.e. child care centres, aged car facilities, etc.) or undertake on-site or offsite catering as per section 17 and 18 of the Food Act 2006 are required to have an accredited Food Safety Program (FSP).
-For more information regarding if your business requires an FSP please see these factsheets: FSP for caterers and FSP for vulnerable persons.
+• Food businesses that provide food to vulnerable persons (i.e. childcare centres, aged care facilities, meals on wheels, private hospitals, respite centres, etc.) or undertake on-site or offsite catering as per the Food Act 2006 section 17 and 18, are required to have an accredited Food Safety Program (FSP).
+For further information regarding Food Safety Programs or if your business is required to have one, please contact Council’s Environmental Health Branch.

 Step One

-1. Complete all sections applicable for Accreditation of a Food Safety Program in the Food Licence Application Form and submit to Council.
-Ensure the Food Safety Program and Auditors Written Advice are submitted with the application.
+• Complete all sections applicable for Accreditation of a Food Safety Program in the Food Business Licence Application Form and submit to Council.
+Ensure the Food Safety Program and Auditor’s Written Advice are submitted with the application.
+Please see Council’s Fees & Charges for the fee for Accreditation of a Food Safety Program.

 Step Two

-2. Once the FSP has been assessed and the Environmental Health Officer is satisfied with it they will accredit the program.
+• Once the FSP has been assessed and the Environmental Health Officer is satisfied that the FSP matches your business practices and complies with the Food Act 2006 Section 98, your FSP will be accredited.

-3. The accredited program will be sent back to you for your records.
-If you are a new food business the accredited program is provided when your food licence is issued.
+• The accredited program will be sent back to you for your records.
+If you are a new food business the accredited program is provided when your Food Business Licence is issued.

 Step Three

-3. Compliance audits by a third-party auditor must be undertaken at the frequency specified by Council.
-Under the Act the first compliance audit is required within six months of accreditation of the food safety program.
+• Compliance audits by a third-party auditor must be undertaken at the frequency specified by Council.
+Under the Food Act 2006 the first compliance audit is required within six months of accreditation of the Food Safety Program.
+Please ensure you continue to complete all records required to be kept as part of your Food Safety Program.

 FREE Online Food Safety Training